1.1 Who should read this practice note?

 The SRA expects practices to encourage their staff to complete the questionnaire.
 It is good practice to encourage, and to remind staff, about this exercise.

 As this will involve the collection of sensitive personal data, practices must consider its security.
-For more information on data protection, please visit the Information Commissioner's Office website.
+For more information on data protection, including the requirements of the General Data Protection Regulation, please visit the Information Commissioner's Office website.

 4.3 Reporting data